Collaborating Wellness - Janice LaFountaine, LMFT

 You're not asking for help anymore.
 You're assigning tasks.

 The difference might seem semantic, but your nervous system knows the truth.
 When you ask for help, there is a Pillar standing next to you.
 When you assign tasks, you've become the unpaid Project Manager of a household that was supposed to be a collaboration.
+This dynamic often fuels the fight cycles that feel like they're about nothing and everything.

 It's Tuesday at 7:43 PM.
 You remember—mid-sentence in a work conversation—that your kid needs a specific colored folder for tomorrow's presentation.
 You also remember that the dog's medication is running low, that your mother-in-law's birthday is Saturday and you haven't ordered a card, that the car registration is due next week, and that someone needs to call the insurance company about that billing error.
 Your partner, sitting three feet away, is peacefully scrolling their phone.
 Untroubled.
 Unaware.
 Because in their mind, everything is handled.
 And they're right—it is handled.
 By you.
 Always by you.